jonathansick/blog.jonathansick.ca/_posts/tumblr/2010-10-26-hubble-data-used-to-look-10-000-years-into-the-future.md

 tags:
 - astronomy
 ---
-Hubble Data Used to Look 10,000 Years into the FutureAstronomers love to say that our telescopes are time machines: we regularly look at the universe as it was thousands, millions, and billions of years ago.
+Astronomers love to say that our telescopes are time machines: we regularly look at the universe as it was thousands, millions, and billions of years ago.
 It was a surprise then when I got a press release from STScI that the Hubble is being used to look 10,000 years into the future.

 What’s actually happening here is that we can predict how a globular cluster, Omega Cen, will look in the future.
 By looking at the motion of cluster stars across pictures taken a few years apart, Jay Anderson and Roeland van der Marel at STScI were able extrapolate the dynamics of individual stars in the cluster.
 Amazing stuff.